 Despite his findings, cyclists wearing helmets are more likely to survive a crash with a car, and surviving an accident could be more important than having an accident!

-et's write Look at the headline of the article.
+Look at the headline of the article.
 Do you find it surprising?
 Say why.